fmerg/pymerkle/docs/api.rst

 This checks that an appropriate subpath of the included path of hashes resolves to the acclaimed prior state and the path of hashes as a whole resolves to the acclaimed later state.
-Trying to verify against a forged prior state would
+Trying to verify against forged states would raise an
-fail:
+error:

 .. code-block:: python